Shemshak (ski resort)

 Shemshak is a ski resort situated to the north-east of Tehran in the Alborz mountain range.
-Shemshak is the second-largest ski area in Iran after Dizin and Darbansar.
+Shemshak is the second-largest ski area in Iran after Dizin and Darbandsar.
 It came into operation in 1958.
 It includes two chairlifts and three surface lifts.
 The slopes lie at an altitude of 2,550 m to 3,050 m above sea level.
 The resort includes two main slopes, each with a chair lift at the apex and several lifts.
 There are no lighting facilities for night skiing.

 Location

 Shemshak Ski Resort is located 57 kilometers northeast of the Iranian capital of Tehran, and is located in the city of Shemshak.
 The ski resort is about a 90-minute drive away from Tehran.

 History

 Skiing on Shemshak started in 1949, but it was not until 1959 when the first lift was constructed on the mountain.
 In 1996, after renovations on the mountain, the ski resort was recognized as an internationally accepted course by the International Ski Federation.